thegworld/gtx-browser/docs/updater/design_doc.md

 ### UI Strings & Localization
 The strings for the metainstaller live in the //chrome/app/chromium_strings.grd and //chrome/app/google_chrome_strings.grd files.
-This allows the updater strings to utilize the Chromium repo's translation process instead of generating its own.
+This allows the updater strings to utilize the GTx Browser repo's translation process instead of generating its own.
 Having it in existing grd files also eliminates the need to onboard updater specific grd files.